KatieHill-Fr-Gr/DayTripper/README.md

 ## Getting Started

-After the initial setup (Express, Mongoose, EJS), install the following packages:
+After the initial setup (Express, Mongoose, EJS), you'll need to install the following packages:

 For user authentication: